williamjxj/nextjs-dashboard/README.md

 - The `@/app/dashboard/page.js` page is an async server component.
 This allows you to use `await` to fetch data.
 - `loading.tsx` is a special Next.js file built on top of React Suspense.
 It allows you to create fallback UI to show as a replacement while page content loads.
+- `eslint-plugin-jsx-a11y` plugin in its ESLint config to help catch accessibility issues early.
+-